-Security systems that feature an auto dialer are able to connect to a preset phone number or numbers in case of emergency.
-For example, you can have a pre-recorded voice message send to police, to a security firm of your choice, or to the local fire fighters.
-You can complement such a functionality with in-house motion sensors that detect whether there is someone inside the property and thus help the local security authorities assign a proper priority to the accident.
+Security systems that feature an autodialer are able to connect to a preset phone number or numbers in case of emergency.
+For example, you can have a pre-recorded voice message sent to the police, to a security firm of your choice, or to the local firefighters.
+You can complement such functionality with in-house motion sensors that detect whether there is someone inside the property and thus help the local security authorities assign a proper priority to the accident.

 Points to Take Note